ava76er27/AshitaProfiles/README.md

 I Added Siphon Routine that picks the Right Day for max Siphon.
 How to setup this up is in XML file with more details.
-					Ashita looks in the Ashita Folder under Scripts folder for the folder siphon for files called
+			Ashita looks in the (Ashita Folder - Scripts folder - siphon folder) for files called (Create a folder called siphon in Scripts folder called siphon)

 					dark.txt earth.txt fire.txt ice.txt light.txt thunder.txt
 					water.txt wind.txt.